Adelaide University: Barr Smith Library

-David Murray Library
+Brookman Library

-Established in 1903, the David Murray Library is located in the Brookman Building.
-It is named after Scottish-born merchant and politician David Murray who donated £2000 towards the library.
+Established in 1903, the library is located in the Brookman Building.
+Whilst the library was part of the University of South Australia, it was named after Scottish-born merchant and politician David Murray who donated £2000 towards the library.

 Sir John Salmond Law Library

 Established in 1883, the Sir John Salmond Law Library holds a collection of legal works from Australian and overseas sources including the United Kingdom, Canada, New Zealand and the United States.
 In 1967, the law library moved to the Ligertwood Building, which was among those that replaced the demolished Jubilee Exhibition Building.
-It was renamed two years later after John William Salmond who was the third Professor of Law at the Adelaide Law School.
+It was renamed two years later after John William Salmond who was the third professor of law at the Adelaide Law School.

-Jeffrey Smart Building
+Jeffrey Smart Library

-The Jeffrey Smart Building, named after artist Jeffrey Smart, is a library on the east end of North Terrace.
+The Jeffrey Smart Library, named after artist Jeffrey Smart, is a library on the east end of North Terrace.
 It comprises "open plan" teaching and learning spaces and a central green common area.

 Bob Hawke Prime Ministerial Library

 The Bob Hawke Prime Ministerial is the prime ministerial library of Bob Hawke who served between 1983 and 1991.
 Established in 1997, it was the first of its kind in the world to be founded during the lifetime of a prime minister.
 The Bob Hawke Collection forms the bulk of its archives and includes a large collection of his notes, personal papers, state gifts, biographical texts, newspaper extracts, photographs, political comics, articles, recordings and transcripts of speeches and media events, including documents from ministers from his cabinet.
-Notable artefacts held at the library include a hide belt gifted by former President Ronald Reagan, the jacket he wore to the 1983 America's Cup celebrations, a replica of a Panther Model 100 motorcycle that he crashed as a university student and several prime ministerial briefcases.
+Notable artefacts held at the library include a hide belt gifted by former president Ronald Reagan, the jacket he wore to the 1983 America's Cup celebrations, a replica of a Panther Model 100 motorcycle that he crashed as a university student and several prime ministerial briefcases.
 The library, which was expanded following his death in 2019, is located in the Hawke Centre.